Looking to enjoy outdoor activities in the dark? If so, you’ll want one of the best headlamps to brighten things up.

 - Completely weatherproof and this product will run no matter what weather you find yourself in.

-Because this is such a high quality headlamp it’s going to cost a little extra to purchase – it’s one of the few that costs over $100.
+Because this is such a high quality headlamp it’s going to cost a little extra to purchase.
 Do I think it’s worth it?
 I do but if you don’t want to spend that much there’s plenty of more affordable options to choose from.

 Black Diamond Ion